TrustAI/DeepConcolic/README.md

 ![alt text](images/deepconcolic-logo2.png)

+The tutorial document for this repository is in (tutorial.pdf)

 # General Introduction

 This repository includes a few software packages, all of which are dedicated for the analysis of deep neural netowrks (or tree ensembles) over its safety and/or security properties.